 When it comes to maintenance, it will be a daily process for your development team.
 Including updating the infrastructure, fixing bugs, and having a stable system monitoring that might require putting your development team on night duty (to fix any crashes in the system).

 The few main things to keep in mind in this stage are:

-We have our own in-house scraper tool that we built from scratch called Real-Time Crawler.
-If you are curious about what challenges we encountered during the whole process (and still do), we shared how we built it in a featured article on Towards Data Science.
+We have our own in-house scraper tools that we built from scratch called Scraper APIs.
+If you are curious about what challenges we encountered during the whole process (and still do), we shared how we built our very first tool in a featured article on Towards Data Science.